Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ![Screenshot of analysis settings](./images/Screenshot_AnalysisSettings_ExcludeRoutes.png)

 The value for these parameters can be a list of one or more GTFS route_ids or trip_ids, which you can look up in your original GTFS text files.
-You can also use the Transit Identify tool (in the Transit Analysis Tools toolbox included with the Add GTFS to a Network Dataset download) to determine which routes and trips serve a particular network transit line.
+You can also use the [*Transit Identify*](#TransitIdentify) tool to determine which routes and trips serve a particular network transit line.

 The route_id and trip_id values must additionally include a prefix indicating which GTFS dataset they are from (because a network containing data from multiple GTFS datasets may have some routes or trips with the same route_id or trip_id).
 In the image shown here, my GTFS dataset was in a folder called "SORTA" (which stands for "Southwest Ohio Regional Transit Authority", in case you're curious), and I am excluding route_id 9501 and route_id 9502, and trip_id 795893.
 If you can't remember what your GTFS data's folder name is/was, the quickest way to figure out the correct prefix is to use the *Transit Identify* tool.